ibm-cloud-docs/satellite/iam-platform-access.md

 # IAM platform and service access roles
 {: #iam-platform-access}

 Platform access roles enable users to perform tasks on service resources at the platform level.
+For example, you can assign user access for the service, create or delete instances, and bind instances to applications.
+Review the following table for the actions available to platform access roles for {{site.data.keyword.satelliteshort}}.
 {: shortdesc}

 You cannot scope access policies to a particular {{site.data.keyword.satelliteshort}} Config **resource**.
 Instead, scope the policy to the {{site.data.keyword.satellitelong_notm}} service so that users can list {{site.data.keyword.satelliteshort}} Config resources.